hack4impact-uiuc/globalgiving-depth/classification/README.md

 1. Generate a dictionary of words with tf-idf scores for each category for the classifier to reference
 2. Use the bag of words algorithm to classify organizations by counting/scoring the words contained in the website's text.
 The highest scored categories are the predicted classifications given to the organization

+Example code can be seen here, with more in the jupyter notebook repo
 ```
 # importing libraries
 from BOWClassifier import BOWClassifier